pkimber/old-docs-migrated-to-gitlab/source/fabric-release.rst

   This task prefixes your application name with a name of your choosing.
 This prevents name clashes with other packages on the python package index (PyPI).

-  I recommend choosing a short version of your company name e.g. ``pkimber``:
+  I recommend choosing a short version of your company name e.g. ``kb``:

 Start by committing your code to the version control system.